Acanguven/rapidash/docs/submit-a-solution.md

   });
 ```

-The open a pull request, tests will automatically run and if they pass we will merge your solution and you will get your score.
+Then open a pull request, tests will automatically run and if they pass we will merge your solution and you will get your score.

 Tests are located above the file: `.test('Test name', [param1, param2], expectedOutput)`.
 There can be multiple tests.
 You can run `npm run test` to run tests locally.